 - Portfolio Manager Rick de los Reyes recently argued that key historical measures suggest it may be time to add risk to portfolios.
 He cited the level of the Chicago Board Options Exchange’s Volatility Index (VIX), the magnitude of the drawdown since the market top in February, and the spike in credit spreads.
 All of these indicators would suggest that meaningful risk already is priced into asset valuations.

 - Justin Thomson, chief investment officer, equity, points out that it is difficult, if not impossible, to correctly time a market bottom.
 While asset prices could go lower from here, history suggests that there will be strong potential return opportunities for investors with sufficient long‑term horizons.

-In our view, there is a potential upside scenario where we come out of a bear market by the summer of 2020 as pent‑up demand and stimulus potentially drive a rapid acceleration in economic activity and earnings growth.
-In this scenario, we believe the earnings growth rate in the fourth quarter could bring S&P 500 earnings per share up to USD 160 on an annualized basis, potentially pushing the index back above 2,700.2 Having said that, we are obviously dealing with a very broad range of outcomes.
+In our view, there is a potential upside scenario where we come out of a bear market by the summer of 2020 as pent‑up demand and stimulus drive a rapid acceleration in economic activity and earnings growth.
+In this scenario, the earnings growth rate in the fourth quarter could bring S&P 500 earnings per share up to USD 160 on an annualized basis, potentially pushing the index back above 2,700.
+Having said that, we are obviously dealing with a very broad range of outcomes.

 My own base case is that the market may bottom no later than when the number of reported coronavirus cases peaks and we get more clarity on the fiscal package.
 I believe both conditions could be met in the next four to six weeks.
 However, regardless of whichever scenario unfolds, I would offer the following points: